For an extended life and optimal performance of your dry-type transformer, maintenance activities are highly recommended on a periodic basis.

 - In inaccessible areas, blow dry air into the unit

-Allowing dust and debris to accumulate over time can cause problems with your transformers that can lead to an electrical short and overheating.
+Allowing dust and debris to accumulate over time can cause problems with your dry-type transformers that can lead to an electrical short and overheating.

 While the Transformer is Energized